This wasn’t the battle of Mods and Rockers in the 60’s

 The Battle

 Therefore, the King gave Richard, The Earl of Arundel, sixty ships to end the threat.
 On 24th March 1387 the Earl sighted 300 French vessels, in fact they were carrying wine from La Rochelle to Sluis in the Flanders.
-Richard immediately attacked this much larger fleet, which was, of course, totally unprepared, having both inadequate manpower and armaments.
+Richard immediately attacked this much larger fleet, which was, of course, totally unprepared, as it didn’t have any soldiers or weaponry .

 The battle took place in the Southern North Sea, where this Franco-Castilian-Flemish fleet was defeated, those ships not sunk were then chased all the way to the port of Sluis, where seven ships were captured, and the rest burnt or sunk.
 The Earl followed up by putting landing parties ashore to burn and plunder coastal villages.
 The campaign succeeded in its aim, it destroyed France’s chance to invade England for at least the next decade.
 That is why it is such a significant battle.